mschermann/docker_apache_drill_datagrip/README.md

 ![Data Grip Sample Query](https://github.com/mschermann/docker_apache_drill_datagrip/blob/master/assets/data_grip_sample_query.png)

-At this point you are all set.
-Add your data files to the `/data` folder and you should be able to query them.
+At this point, you are all set.
+Add your data files to the `/data` folder, and you should be able to query them.

 If you use [parquet data files](https://drill.apache.org/docs/querying-parquet-files/), the following command will give you the five rows of the data.
 ```
 SELECT * FROM dfs.`/data` LIMIT 5;
 ```

-Head over to the [Drill documentation](https://drill.apache.org/docs/query-data-introduction/) for more in-depth explanation and help.
+Head over to the [Drill documentation](https://drill.apache.org/docs/query-data-introduction/) for a more in-depth explanation and help.

 ## Access the Drill container

-If you want to access the Drill container.
+You may want to access the Drill container at some point in time.
+The following step show how to connect to the container.

 1. Find the name of your container.
 ```